MyLife-Services/mylife-documentation/alpha-pilot/mylife-use-cases.md

     - Supporting Medical and Sociological Studies
     - Anonymized Data for Political and Cultural Research
     - Advancing Human Understanding and Society's Betterment
+21. Military, Deployment, or Active Warzone
+    - Preserve personal deployment experiences and reflections
+    - Create a lasting digital legacy for veterans and fallen comrades
+    - Provide a secure space for memory curation in remote or conflict zones
+    - Support therapeutic reflection for veterans dealing with trauma
+    - Strengthen camaraderie through collective unit memories and shared stories

 ## Use Cases by Category